 IP Litigators Address Potential for COVID-19 U.S. Government-Authorized Patent Infringement

-In a Law360 article, IP litigation partner Matt Rizzolo and associates Brendan McLaughlin and Ryan Sullivan (all of Washington, D.C.) examine COVID-19, drug manufacturing and U.S. patent infringement laws.
+In a Law360 article, IP litigation partner Matt Rizzolo and associate Brendan McLaughlin (both of Washington, D.C.) examine COVID-19, drug manufacturing and U.S. patent infringement laws.

 The authors explain that given the widespread impact of the COVID-19 pandemic on public health and the economy, there is a possibility that U.S. government may use whatever tools necessary to bypass any perceived hurdles — IP-related or otherwise — that the government believes may stand in the way of the public’s access to a treatment or vaccine.